 Deadpan Snarker: "It's a book, mate.
 There's a lot of 'em here, it's a library."
 Pretty much half of Cutter's dialogue is snarking at any of his compatriots.

-Hidden Depths: Despite his rough exterior (at first he appears to just be a guy Nate knows who's good with his hands in tight spots and not someone who would help with following the trail), he's actually about as learned as Nate is on subjects of esoteric and hidden histories.
+Hidden Depths: Despite his rough exterior (at first he appears to just be a guy Nate knows who's good with his hands in tight spots and not someone who would help with following the trail), he's actually about as learned as Nate is on subjects of esoteric and hidden histories and probably better with pop culture.

 The Mole: Revealed to be Drake's ally in Chapter 5.